Phygital is a new term created by combining the concepts physical and digital. While it's unclear who first invented...

 The pace of innovation is never-ending.
 We've hardly had time to adjust to the latest cutting-edge technology when something new is just around the corner.
 Occasionally, including something a little "outdated" can significantly impact how people interact with a product or service.

 Did you know that this principle is incorporated into the omnichannel strategy of the world's most successful businesses?

 This article will help you better understand what phygital is, its primary benefits, and how it affects the consumer experience.

-Phygital is a new term created by combining the concepts physical and digital.
+Phygital is a new term created by combining the concepts of physical and digital.
 While it's unclear who first invented the word, we began using it during the COVID-19 pandemic.
 Why?
-We noted that more businesses are swiftly adapting their strategies to suit the connected world compared to earlier days where tasks were done in the physical world.
+We noted that more businesses are swiftly adapting their strategies to suit the connected world compared to earlier days when tasks were done in the physical world.

 You utilize a phone to look at a restaurant's menu, pay for gas without touching a payment terminal, and monitor your health with a linked gadget.
 While we don't know if the term "phygital" will stick around after COVID-19, the integration of physical and digital in customer experience strategy is undoubtedly here to stay.

 Digital features are incorporated into the physical experience of customers, and the opposite is also true.
 With its proposed hybrid experience, it is a method that merges the two and is now creating a new path in the jungle of UX.

 Promoting a positive client experience is critical in every sales channel, online or offline, but phygital can significantly impact this perception.

 The customer's needs must be served across all channels - and seamlessly.
 With today's technology, it's no longer acceptable for consumers to be constrained to accomplish a task on a single channel.